royyandzakiy/cpp-project-template/DEVELOPMENT.md

 ## Backlog

-- add all static analyzers
+- add all static analyzers (gcc, then clang-cl, msvc)